Vilksar/GeneticAlgNetControl/README.md

   * **CrossoverType**.
 Represents the crossover algorithm to be used by the genetic algorithm.
 It must be an integer in the set `{0, 1, 2, 3}`, and its default value is `0`.
   * **MutationType**.
 Represents the mutation algorithm to be used by the genetic algorithm.
 It must be an integer in the set `{0, 1, 2, 3}`, and its default value is `0`.

 If all the files have been successfully read and loaded, a confirmation message will appear in the console and the algorithm will start running, providing constant feedback on its progress.
+Upon completion, all of the solutions will be saved to a JSON file in the same location and with the same name as the file containing the edges.